mydkm/ME104_LoadScale/README.md

 * **Library URL**: [https://github.com/RobTillaart/HX711](https://github.com/RobTillaart/HX711)
 * This sketch (`HX_application.ino`) is an application example demonstrating the use of the HX711 library for a functional bathroom scale.

+Google, "Assistance in generating README.md file content, based on user prompt to create documentation for provided Arduino code," Gemini Large Language Model.
+Accessed: May 13, 2025.
 ---